giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 software in data centers, but it is also increasingly being used by telecommunication operators to manage compute resources at the edge.

-## Understanding the Kubernetes Metric API and its Exposure Mechanism
+## Understanding the Kubernetes Metrics API and its Exposure Mechanism

 {{kubernetes_metrics}} shows the Kubernetes Metric API architecture.
-XXX
+It consists of the following components:

+**Pod**.
+A collection of one or more containers.

+**Cluster**.
+A collection of one or more pods.

+**HPA, VPA and 'kubectl stop'**.
+Three different applications that serve as examples of consumers of the Metrics API.
+The HorizontalPodAutoscaler (HPA) and VerticalPodAutoscaler (VPA) use data from the metrics
+API to adjust workload replicas and resources to meet customer demand. 'kubectl stop' can be used to show all the metrics.

+**cAdvisor**.
+Daemon for collecting metrics (CPU, memory, GPU, etc.) from all the containers in a pod.
+It is responsible for aggregating and exposing these metrics to kubelet.

+**Kubelet**.
+Node agent responsible for managing container resources.
+It includes the ability to collect the metrics from the cAdvisor and making them accessible using the /metrics/resource and /stats kubelet API endpoints.

+**Metrics server**.
+Cluster agent responsible for collecting and aggregating resource metrics from each kubelet.

+**API Server**.
+General server providing API access to kubernetes services.
+One of them corresponds to the Metrics API service.
+HPA, VPA, and 'kubectl top' query the API server to retrieve the metrics.

                 +---------------------------------------------------------------------------------+
                 |                                                                                 |